 I apologize for my massive blogging hiatus.
 Last semester was incredibly busy-- between some really tough classes, a bunch of extracurriculars, and a writing job, I felt like I didn't even have time to breathe!
 But I'm back, and I hope to blog more regularly now.
 (I recently did a guest blog over at Your Health First-- check it out!)
 This is going to be a bit of a personal post, but my journey was most definitely inspired by the ancestral health community.

 Up until about six months ago, my plan for after graduation was to go to law school.
 From the time I was about twelve until I was about twenty (i.e. right around the time I started this blog and really got into the health community), all I cared about for my future was making money-- I wanted to be a lawyer to the stars, I wanted a swanky NYC apartment, and I wanted to be rich.
 Then at some point after I really became passionate about health, I changed my mind.
-I didn't care about money anymore; instead, I decided I wanted to represent farmers and fight Monsanto, or work for the ACLU, or get into food politics.
+I didn't care about money anymore; instead, I decided I wanted to represent farmers and fight Monsanto, or work for the ACLU, or get into food politics, or do child advocacy.
 I wanted to help people and make a difference!
 I saw what this community was doing for people-- everyone was (and still is!) so supportive and helpful, and I got into this "I want to save the world" mentality... which I still have.

 When I left for Scotland, I still had plans for law school.
 But studying abroad was a life-changing experience for me-- everything got put into perspective, and I realized that I didn't want to deal with three more years of school.
 I'm still extremely interested in law (one of my favorite classes this semester is History of American Law: 1877- Present), but right now, law school isn't for me.
 Maybe it will be in the future, and maybe one day I will represent farmers or work for the ACLU, but at the moment, I'm looking at a lot of other options.